Member Organizations

 Only auditors are regulated at the state level under the Federal Act on the Licensing and Oversight of Auditors (AOA) of 2005.
 The Act establishes and outlines the roles of the audit oversight authority—the Federal Audit Oversight Authority (FAOA).
 Through the Act, initial and continuing professional development (IPD and CPD) requirements are also outlined for auditors in Switzerland.

 Universities and the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse) have a role in implementing IPD requirements for auditors.
-To be eligible to practice as an auditor, individuals must: have a university degree, have work experience of at least three years, and pass a final assessment.
+To be eligible to practice as a Licensed Audit Expert for statutory audits, individuals must: have a university degree, have work experience of at least three years, and pass a final assessment.
+A Licensed Auditor undertaking statutory limited exemptions (moderate assurance engagements) is subject to at least 1 year’s practical experience.
 Subsequently, candidates must be registered with the FAOA to practice.

-The FAOA, as the oversight authority for the audit profession, has the following responsibilities:(i) the approval and registration of auditors and audit firms; (ii) the adoption of audit standards for public interest entities (PIEs) and professional ethics standards for auditors; (iii) establishing a quality assurance system; and (iv) developing an investigative and disciplinary system.
+The FAOA, as the oversight authority for the audit profession, has the following responsibilities:(i) the approval and registration of auditors and audit firms; (ii) the adoption of audit standards for public interest entities (PIEs); (iii) establishing a quality assurance system; and (iv) establishing an investigative and disciplinary system.

-In addition to auditors, there are several other qualifications—i.e. certified accountants, tax expert, fiduciary experts, certified experts in accounting and controlling, among others—for professional accountants in Switzerland but none are regulated at the state level.
-Other professionals may voluntary join a professional accountancy organization (PAO) and be self-regulated through the membership requirements of the PAO.
-The EXPERTsuisse, a PAO with voluntary membership, carries out the following activities: (i) maintaining a registry of its members; (ii) administering the certification examination of auditors; (iii) establishing and enforcing CPD requirements for its members; (iv) issuing audit standards for auditors providing services to non-PIEs; (v) setting ethical requirements for its members; and (vi) implementing an investigation and discipline system for its members.
+In addition to auditors, there are several other qualifications—i.e. certified accountants, tax experts, fiduciary experts, certified experts in accounting and controlling, among others—for professional accountants in Switzerland.
+Still, none are regulated at the state level.
+Other professionals may voluntarily join a professional accountancy organization (PAO) and be self-regulated through the membership requirements of the PAO.
+The EXPERTsuisse, a PAO with voluntary membership, carries out the following activities: (i) maintaining a registry of all members; (ii) administering an IPD program for candidates that want to join its membership; (iii) administering the examination for auditors; (iv) establishing and enforcing CPD requirements for all members; (v) issuing audit standards for auditors providing services to non-PIEs; (vi) setting ethical requirements for its members; and (vii) implementing an investigation and discipline system for its members.

 -